What are the symptoms of thalassemia?

 - Lack of appetite

 - Dark urine

 - Jaundice (yellowing of the skin and the whites of the eyes)

 - In children, slow growth and delayed puberty

 - Bone deformities in the face

-Children who are born with thalassemia major may show signs of the disease right away, or these may appear later.
+Children who are born with thalassemia may show signs of the disease right away, or symptoms may appear later.
 Most signs and symptoms usually show up within the first 2 years of life.
 If your child has delayed growth, it’s important to find out if he or she might have thalassemia.
-Untreated thalassemia major can cause heart failure and infection.
+Untreated thalassemia can cause heart failure and infection.